usnistgov/pfhub/benchmarks/index.md

 approaches.
 The relevant length and time scales are typically Ångströms and femtoseconds (for electrons) or picoseconds (for atoms).
-At the macroscale, on the other hand, materials properties are averaged over many domains (e.g., compositional, structural, magnetic, or ferroelectric domains).
+At the macroscale, on the other hand, materials properties are averaged over many domains (*e.g.*, compositional, structural, magnetic, or ferroelectric domains).
 Central entities at the macroscale are usually materials properties that describe a response to some macroscopic external forces, e.g., conductivity, elastic